 Is It Safe To Eat Rambutan Fruit During Pregnancy?

 You may have rambutan in small quantities.
-The fruit is high in fats and calories and might help you meet the daily calorific requirements (1).
+The fruit is high in fats and calories and might help you meet the daily caloric requirements (1).

 In some Asian communities, pregnant women are discouraged from eating rambutan as the fruit is believed to cause miscarriage in the early weeks due to the heat generated by it.
 It is also believed to block the birth canal and complicate labor (2).
-However, there is not enough scientific evidence to prove these claims.
+These are long-standing cultural taboos that are not based on science or real-life studies.

 Nutritional Profile Of Rambutan Fruit